 - You have a headache, face pain, or feel like one or both of your ears are blocked or painful.

-- Fluid or blood is coming out of your ear or nose.
+- You have blood or fluid coming from your ear or nose.

-- Skin changes, such as a rash, or red or purple patches.
+- You have skin changes, such as a rash or red or purple patches.

-- You cough out blood, or have sudden shortness of breath or chest pain.
+- You cough up blood, have trouble breathing, or have chest pain.

-- You feel sleepy all the time, there are changes in the way that you act, or you are having trouble thinking clearly.
+- You feel drowsy, there are changes in the way that you act, or you have trouble thinking clearly.